ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

      persistentCacheDirectory: '/var/lib/docker/volumes/'
    })
    ```

 * persistentCacheDirectory: Absolute path to a directory, which has read and write permission for the user.
 The SDK creates a file - `AppConfiguration.json` in the specified directory, and it is used as the persistent cache to store the App Configuration service information.

    When persistent cache is enabled, the SDK keeps the last known good configuration in the persistent cache.
-In  case the {{site.data.keyword.appconfig_short}} server is unreachable, the most recent configurations in the persistent cache are loaded to the application to continue working.
+If the {{site.data.keyword.appconfig_short}} server is unreachable, the most recent configurations in the persistent cache are loaded to the application to continue working.

 ### Offline options
 {: #ac-offline-node-sdk}

    The SDK is also designed to serve configurations, perform feature flag and property evaluations without being connected to App Configuration service.
    ```javascript